albertominetti/java-discovery/README.md

   docker-compose -f docker-compose-app.yml up --build -d
 ```

-For simplicity you can build and run all together:
+For simplicity, you can build and run all together:

 ```sh
 mvn clean package -DskipTests &&